MANMEET75/DocumentSummarizer-AgenticRAG-LlamaIndex/README.md

 ## Agent Overview

 This agent I have created uses the Llama Index framework, enabling it to summarize documents uploaded by users in PDF format.
+It employs the SummaryIndex and RouterQueryEngine to enhance its functionality.
 It has the ability to leverage Hugging Face, OpenAI, as well as Google Gemini large language models.
-It is built using FastAPI, allowing us to call it from anywhere we need when creating larger projects.
+Built using FastAPI, it allows us to call it from anywhere we need when creating larger projects.

 ## Technical Stack